graphprotocol/allocation-optimizer/docs/src/configuration.md

     at least as good as `"fast"`, but not guaranteed to be better.
 In general, we recommend exploring config options using `"fast"` mode first, and then using `"optimal"` mode to find the optimal allocation.
 By default, `"optimal"`
+- `protocol_network::String`: Defines the protocol network that allocation transactions should be sent to.
+The current protocol network options are "mainnet", "goerli", "arbitrum", and "arbitrum-goerli".
+By default, `"mainnet"`

 ### Example Configurations